 Operational risk is the risk of loss resulting from inadequate or failed internal processes, people, systems and/or external events.
 It is inherent in every function and business activity of the Group's entities.
-An effective System towards management of operational risk is required in order to identify, assess and quantify exposures, identify manifestations of operational risk events, determine tolerance limits and, where necessary, reduce the exposure to acceptable levels.
+An effective system towards management of operational risk is required in order to identifyexposure points and to evaluate/quantify this exposure, to identify manifestations of operational risk events, to determine tolerance limits and, where necessary, to reduce the exposure to acceptable levels.